Germany: Waffle store stampede leaves six injured in Berlin – DW – 12/29/2024

 The store had offered to treat the fans to free waffles for the occasion.

-DPA news agency cited police saying they had to make announcements on loudspeakers to clear the street and sidewalk in order to help the victims.
+DPA news agency cited police saying they had to make announcements on loudspeakers to clear the street and sidewalk to help the victims.

 Children among the injured